OracularIS/smartdevops/docs/setupguide.md

       |-------------------------|------------------------------------|----------|----------------------------------------|
       | USR-OSSI-VERSION-CONTROL | OBJECT-TABLE-DSCMST      | EXCLUDE-COLNAM | wh_id|

+  - **How It Works Generally**

+     You can control what gets tracked by configuring tracking policies.
+These policies define which tables, columns, or objects should be excluded from version control.

+    If you want to exclude specific data entries in a table like LOCMST, add a policy that excludes the required fields or keys based on your use case.
+To exclude specific data, you simply disable or modify the policy associated with it.
+---
 ## Building Rollouts Without Integrated Version Control
 Smart DevOps enables change tracking by issue assignment of a specific issue through GUI, ensuring accountability and control across all environments — whether Legacy, Web, or MOCA Client.